 This is by far not a comprehensive list of ways to support a team, but it is a small way to get you started in the right direction.
 We know that every individual is motivated by different things, and so the best way to figure out what to do is by asking people.

 On the flip side, it is also important to note that sometimes your company may no longer be the right fit for someone.
 They may need a complete change and that’s alright too.
 Make sure you support them by conducting an exit interview, asking for their feedback and offering a recommendation so that future team members know what type of leader they can expect.

 Need more than just 3 ways how to prevent quiet quitting?
-We would love to build that for you, send us an email at email@example.com and let’s work together.
+We would love to build that for you, contact us and let’s work together.